tata1661/SHINE-EMNLP21/README.md

 - Paddlepaddle 2.2

 ## Quick Start
-If you want to run the Torch Version:
+If you want to run the Torch version:
 ```
 cd SHINE-Torch
 ```
-OR if you want to run the Paddle Version:
+Or if you want to run the PaddlePaddle version:
 ```
 cd SHINE-Paddle
 ```

-Then, You can quickly check out how SHINE operates on the Twitter dataset by using the command:
+Then, You can quickly check out how SHINE operates on the Twitter dataset by:
 ```
 Python train.py
 ```

-If you want to change the dataset, you can choose the specific dataset like:
+You can choose a specific dataset by:
 ```
 Python train.py --dataset snippets
 ```
-Also, you can choose the specific GPU like:
+Likewise, you can choose the specific GPU by:
 ```
 Python train.py --dataset snippets --gpu 2
 ```

-## Pretrained Embedding
+## Use Your Own Datasets

+If you want to try SHINE on your own datasets, you need to make your data in the same form of "snippets_split.json".

-Please visit https://drive.google.com/file/d/1gzIsN6XVqEXPJQR8MXVolbmKqlPgU_YA/view?usp=sharing to get the auxiliary pretrained embedding, including the NELL entity embedding and Glove6B word embedding.
+For the pretrained NELL entity embedding and Glove6B word embedding used in SHINE, you can download them from [here](https://drive.google.com/file/d/1gzIsN6XVqEXPJQR8MXVolbmKqlPgU_YA/view?usp=sharing).

-Then, you can check the preprocess folder for the code, and you can run the script:
+Afterwards, you can preprocess the data by:
 ```
 Python preprocess.py
 ```
-If you want to process your own data, you should adapt your data to the format in "snippets_split.json".